Friday 5 September 1941

 |A column of T-26E tanks and a DKW NZ500 Motorbike (1939) of the Finnish 3rd Armoured Company near the Juoksiala village on the Aunus Isthmus, September 5, 1941 (SA-Kuva).|

 Japanese Government: The reverberations from President Roosevelt's refusal to meet with Prince Konoye continue.
 An Imperial Conference is scheduled to discuss the next steps, and those steps are decidedly warlike.
 Today, Prime Minister Konoye submits to the Emperor a draft of a decision taken on 4 September by the Cabinet to Emperor Hirohito.
-This Cabinet decision, in turn, is based on plans prepared by Imperial General Headquarters, which is full of war hawks.
+This Cabinet decision, in turn, is based on plans prepared by the Imperial General Headquarters, which is full of war hawks.
 The decision outlined in the report is to commit to war with the United States unless progress is made in peace talks with the United States by 10 October 1941.

 Hirohito reviews the proposal and meets with Konoye, Chief of Staff of the Imperial Army General Sugiyama, and Chief of Staff of the Navy Admiral Osami Nagano.
 This is an extremely unusual meeting, as the Emperor typically does not engage in discussions about policy but instead merely ratifies them.